History of the Jews in Morocco: In the 18th century

 Moroccan Jews were employed also as ambassadors to foreign courts.
 At the beginning of the 17th century Pacheco in the Netherlands; Shumel al-Farrashi at the same place in 1610; after 1675 Joseph Toledani, who, as stated above, concluded peace with Holland; his son Hayyim in England in 1750; a Jew in Denmark.
 In 1780 Jacob ben Abraham Benider was sent as minister from Morocco to King George III; in 1794 a Jew named Sumbal and in 1828 Meïr Cohen Macnin were sent as Moroccan ambassadors to the English court.

-Another event caused to a population decrease among the community was the two-year exile of the Jews from the mellah in 1790–1792, during the brief reign of sultan Malawy yazid.
-The whole community was forced to leave to Qasba Shrarda which was on the other side of Fez.
-This time the population of the Jews around the mellah was at the lowest stage of all time, and did not manage to "heal" itself.
-A mosque was built on the site of the main synagogue, under the order of yazid, tomb stones from a near Jewish cemetery were used to build the mosque, and the cemetery itself was moved to the entrance of the Muslim quarter along with the bones of the saintly rabbis.
-The exile lasted around for two years, and only after the death of yazid, the qadi of Fez ordered the mosque to be torn down and the Jews were permitted to return to their quarter.
+Another event that led to a population decrease among the community was the two-year exile of the Jews from the mellah in 1790–1792, during the brief reign of sultan Malawy yazid.
+The whole community was forced to go to Qasba Shrarda which was on the other side of Fez.
+After their departure, the mellah was radically transformed.
+A mosque was built on the site of the main synagogue.
+Under the order of yazid, tomb stones from a nearby Jewish cemetery were used to build the mosque, and the cemetery was moved to the entrance of the Muslim quarter along with the bones of the saintly rabbis.
+The exile lasted for two years.
+After the death of yazid, the qadi of Fez ordered the mosque to be torn down and the Jews were permitted to return to the mellah.